webxos/lack/README.md

 | `/graph` | Open resource graph modal |
 | `/errorlog` | Show recent Ollama errors |

+### 🧬 Ralph Evolutionary Loop

+Ralph is an autonomous specification refinement engine.
+When you run /ralph <goal> in any channel or DM:

+- **Ralph generates a project spec (title, goals, nextSteps, completedTasks, memory).**

+- **Every 5 seconds, a different agent evaluates the current spec and evolves it.**

+- **The loop stops when similarity ≥ 0.95 (convergence) or after 30 generations.**

+- **All iterations are stored in the lineage/ folder (JSONL files).**

+- **Use /convergence to check the current similarity score.**

+Ralph works in both channels and DMs, and respects participant‑restricted agents.

 ### 💣 Cron Management

 Click the **red "💣 CRON"** button in the top bar.
 A warning popup asks for confirmation.
 After confirmation: